triwe/fnr-ofchat-ext/README.md

 ### Organization Policy Restrictions

 If your deployment or execution fails due to restrictive organization policies, you may need to modify the policy to allow the necessary permissions.
 Refer to the [SendToNotion Cloud Function README](https://github.com/your-repo/send-to-notion#troubleshooting) for detailed troubleshooting steps.

+## Future Maintenance

+- **API Key Security:** Ensure that the `config.js` file, especially the API keys, is kept secure.
+Consider rotating these keys periodically and updating the configuration accordingly.

 ## Contributing